trampus/VooDooDriver/README.txt

    file system.
 Now having your javascript code in the contents of the <javascript> command will generate a warning.
    It just seems to make more since having javascript code loaded from an external file, as using XML escape codes can make debugging a pain.

+(*)Select: "setreal":
+   Soda would use the attribute "value" for selecting a value from a select list but it would use the displayed value in the select list, not the HTML element "value".
+In order to keeps tests working across platforms this is still the case will VooDooDriver.
+If you want to select an option based the the HTML element's real value you can now use the "setreal" for selecting which value you want to click.